- Home

 Beach Sewer Main Decommissioning Projects

-Manette Beach Sewer between E16th and E11th Streets.
+The Manette beach sewer between E16th and E11th Streets is the next beach sewer main scheduled to be decommissioned.
 Many of the residences and commercial buildings along the water in Manette between E 16th Street and the Manette Bridge are connected to a sewer main buried under the beach.
 This sewer main is difficult to access and maintain and can surcharge during heavy rainstorms.
 To address this issue, the City will be installing an upland sewer system and abandoning the beach main and lateral connections.